apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 ## Well-Known Types

-For most of the proto3 well-known types, the Swift API is exactly what you would expect from the corresponding proto definitions.
+For most of the proto3 well-known types, the Swift API is exactly what you expect from the corresponding proto definitions.
 (In fact, the runtime library version for most of these is simply generated.)
 For convenience, most of these also have hand-written extensions that expand the functionality with various